 - How do I activate the program?

 - Can I use one license key on multiple instances of the program?

 - How can I check the number of available licenses?

 - How many licenses do I need?

-- I want to reassign licenses to different mailboxes.
+- I want to reassign licenses to different users.
 Is it possible?

 - Do I have to renew the license each year?

 - What happens if I do not renew the license after it expired?